 - New Windows extensions do not have this limitation, but they work in line with the new Windows standards.
 JPG is still popular, but JPGE is gaining ground.

-- Programs like Adobe Photoshop can use JPG but not all operating systems still support it.
+- Programs like Adobe Photoshop can use JPG, but not all operating systems still support it.
 New software saves JPEG by default.

-I am Sandeep Bhandari; I have 20 years of experience in the technology field.
-I have various technical skills and knowledge in database systems, computer networks, and programming.
-You can read more about me on my bio page.
+Sandeep Bhandari holds a Bachelor of Engineering in Computers from Thapar University (2006).
+He has 20 years of experience in the technology field.
+He has a keen interest in various technical fields, including database systems, computer networks, and programming.
+You can read more about him on his bio page.